7 easy ways to be a responsible diver and protect our marine ecosystems

 Be responsible on the dive

-Before entering the water, secure your gear tight so that nothing dangles free.
-Loose equipment can easily break coral and trashed equipment may bring your dive to a sudden end.
-Proper weighting will help you to manage yourself at depth and reduce your impact on marine sites.
-With the right amount of weight in your belt or integrated into your BCD, you'll find yourself effortlessly hovering at eye level when your BCD is deflated and your lungs have a normal amount of air.
+Proper weighting is also key as this will help you to manage yourself at depth and reduce your impact on marine sites.
+With the right amount of weight in your belt or integrated into your BCD, you'll find yourself effortlessly hovering, allowing you to navigate close confines and get an up-close look at marine life.

-When entering or exiting the water, avoid doing so on top of shallow reefs.
-Instead, enter and exit in deeper water, then fin over to the reef.
-If diving in shallow water, be mindful of your kicks so you don’t accidentally damage the coral below.
+When diving in shallow water, be mindful of your kicks so you don’t accidentally damage the coral below.
 Once submerged, streamline your body, ideally with your arms folded in front or behind.
 In this way, you will glide through the water, rather than be flailing about.

 When encountering marine life, it's crucial to be respectful of their space and needs.
 Always keep your hands to yourself - don’t touch the reef or any marine life as it can be detrimental to their health.
-If an animal feels threatened, a defensive response shouldn't come as a shock.
-Appreciate ocean creatures from a safe distance.
-Give them a wide berth, move gently through the water and don't disrupt their habits.
-This ensures their well-being and your own.

 Collect rubbish along the way

 The ocean may seem endless, but every piece of trash we remove makes a difference.
 Though one diver's efforts may appear small, they can inspire others to follow suit…. and many small actions together can drive great change.
-So if you see a piece of rubbish or trash during your dive, take it with you.

 Collecting debris while diving is simple.
 Bring a reusable bag or a mesh sack, then gather any plastic, cans, fishing line or other junk you encounter during the dive.
 Alternatively, place the piece of rubbish in one of your BCD pockets to dispose of later.